2017 UK Open

 The 2017 Coral UK Open was a darts tournament staged by the Professional Darts Corporation.
 It was the fifteenth year of the tournament where, following numerous regional qualifying heats throughout Britain, players competing in a single elimination tournament to be crowned champion.
-The tournament was held for the fourth time at the Butlin's Resort in Minehead, England, between 3–5 March 2017, and has the nickname, "the FA Cup of darts" as a random draw will be staged after each round until the final.
+The tournament was held for the fourth time at the Butlin's Resort in Minehead, England, from 3 to 5 March 2017, and has the nickname, "the FA Cup of darts" as a random draw will be staged after each round until the final.

-Michael van Gerwen was the defending champion, but withdrew on the morning of the event with a back injury.
+Michael van Gerwen was the two-time defending champion, but withdrew on the morning of the event with a back injury.
 Two-time runner-up and top seed Peter Wright won his first PDC major, defeating Gerwyn Price 11–6 in the final.

 Format and qualifiers

 UK Open qualifiers

 There are six qualifying events staged in February 2017 to determine the UK Open Order of Merit Table.
 The tournament winners are: